SachinPundir78/WanderAI-clean-/README.md

 - 🔐 **Secure authentication** with Clerk
 - 🗄️ **Database & backend logic** powered by Convex
 - ⚡ **Rate limiting & security** via Arcjet
+- 🍁 ** Google Maps using Google Api
 - 🎨 **Modern responsive UI** with TailwindCSS + ShadCN/UI
 - 🎥 **Video backgrounds & animations** for immersive experience
 - 🗺️ **Interactive maps** with MapLibre / Globe integration (optional you can add that also)